 The other crediting strategy, which offers more upside, is the “index” part of the annuity.
 Money in this part of your account will earn interest based on the performance of an index, such as the S&P 500.
 But these rates generally have restrictions around them, some of which are helpful and some of which aren’t.

 For starters, because your money doesn’t actually go into the index fund, insurance companies will usually offer a 0% floor.
 That means the worst your money can do is not grow at all and stay the same.
 However, there are also participation rates and rate caps, which can limit how strong your returns can be.
-Here’s how they work:
+Here’s how each works:

 - Rate cap: If your contract has a 6% rate cap, that’s the max return you can receive.
 So even if the index garners 9% in returns, the best you’ll do is 6%.